ngeorgakop/embedding-high-dimensional-audio-features-in-2D/README.md

+# Acknowledgement

+The following is mostly based on open source implementations, but heavily inspired by my internship (E. Kokkinis) and undergraduate (EZ Psarakis) supervisors to whom I will always feel grateful for their invaluable support during my first steps in the field.

 # Audio Embedding and t-SNE Visualization

 A Python package for extracting audio features and creating t-SNE embeddings for similarity visualization.
 This project maps audio files to 2D/3D coordinates where similar sounds are placed closer together.